Ambetter Member Communication

 Goals

-• Map channel interaction to see the whole picture between outreach emails, through notifications, through completion
+- Map channel interaction to see the whole picture between outreach emails, through notifications, and through completion

 Actions